microsoft/vscode-docs/docs/java/java-gui.md

 ### More JavaFX examples

-There are more JavaFX project examples, which cover Gradle and unmanaged folder projects in Visual Studio Code as well.
-You can find them [here](https://github.com/openjfx/samples/tree/master/IDE/VSCode).
-Each sample has documentation about how to run it as well.
+More JavaFX project examples can be found [here](https://github.com/openjfx/samples/tree/master/IDE/VSCode), which covers different project structures (such as Gradle and unmanaged folder projects).
+There is documentation on each sample to describe how to run the program.

 ## Develop AWT Application